outl1ne/create-frontend/docs/universal-react.md

 };
 ```

-The boilerplate comes with additional logic so that this can also be used on route components.
-In this case the function also receives the route params as a second argument:
+With the default boilerplate, this can also be used on route components.
+In this case the function also receives the URL params as a second argument:

 ```js
 HomePage.getPageData = async (location, params) => {